Sarah-Paterson/Animal-Kingdom-Quiz/README.md

 ### Scoreboard
 ![Done Screenshot](assets/images/score-board-screenshot.png "Done Screenshot")

 Here is the scoreboard with the scores saved locally on my computer.
-I my husband and I both tried the quiz, and this is the result!
+My husband and I both tried the quiz, and these are our results!

 ---